zriyansh/signoz.io/blog/2021-10-04-product-newsletter-signal-05.md

 As a open-source project, we are excited to [take part](https://signoz.io/blog/hacktoberfest/) in Hacktoberfest 🎉 Find some [good first issues](https://github.com/SigNoz/signoz/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) to submit PRs.
 Get hacking now!

 ## From our blog
+### OpenTelemetry Collecotr
 SigNoz is built to natively support OpenTelemetry.
-OpenTelemetry is a set of API, SDKs, libraries, and integrations that aims to standardize the generation, collection, and management of telemetry data(logs, metrics, and traces).
+OpenTelemetry is a set of APIs, SDKs, libraries, and integrations that aims to standardize the generation, collection, and management of telemetry data(logs, metrics, and traces).
 Advantages of using OpenTelemetry inlcudes:

 - Reduces performance overhead on application to manage telemetry data
 - Vendor-neutral